openhab/openhab-addons/bundles/org.openhab.binding.radiobrowser/README.md

 ## State Option Metadata

-If you wish to display only a couple of languages or choice to any of the filters, you can create your own using metadata>state options.
+If you wish to display only a couple of languages or custom choices to any of the filters, you can create your own using metadata>state options.
-The countries need to be the country code not the full name, for example US and not `The United States of America`.
+The countries need to be the country code not the full name, for example `US` and not `The United States of America`.
-The binding will auto select your country based on openHAB's settings you should have already made when setting up openHAB.
+The binding will auto select your country based on openHAB's settings that you made when setting up openHAB.
 It makes sense to do this for languages if the built in way of `languageCount` does not work for your use case.
 Genres are a good example for using the metadata, only show the styles of music and other tags that you like.
+If in doubt you can use the [Event Monitor in the Developer Sidebar](https://www.openhab.org/docs/tutorial/tips-and-tricks.html#event-monitor) to watch what commands are sent to the bindings channels.

 ## Channels